NDIS Support Planning

 Performing Risk Assessments

-All participants should have their support plans informed by a documented risk assessment, which is to be performed in collaboration with the participant (WAAMH 2021).
+All participants' support plans should be informed by a documented risk assessment, which is to be performed in collaboration with the participant (WAAMH 2021).

-Providers are then expected to plan and implement risk mitigation strategies for each potential risk that has been identified (NDS 2020).
+Providers are then expected to plan and implement risk mitigation strategies for each potential risk identified (NDS 2020).

 Potential risks in the delivery of services could include:

-• Hazards in the participant’s home such as other occupants, animals, weapons, tobacco use, or alcohol or drug use
+• Hazards in the participant’s home such as other occupants, animals, weapons, or tobacco, alcohol or drug use

 • Personal characteristics that increase the participant’s risk of abuse or neglect (e.g. isolation, complex medical condition, non-English speaking background, limited communication)